Acer Aspire One: Aspire One Happy

-There are known issues with the WiFi in the D270 over time, which sometimes occur after the card is changed.
-Putting the OEM one back in does not resolve this problem and symptoms include the Fn + F3 not working.
-Further investigation suggests that the issue may be BIOS corruption and replacing or reflashing the chip may well resolve it but as of yet this is untested.
-The D270 is known to have SPECTRE/Meltdown vulnerabilities but this may be patched at a later date with a third party BIOS.

 Reception

 CNET editors' review has been positive, although held reservations as the Aspire One is early to market and many netbooks are planned for the near future.

-A The Tech Report (Techreport.com) review of the 751h, and the similar Gateway LT3103U, was generally positive, praising the notebooks' battery life but criticizing the large number of third party software products preinstalled and running by default on the computers.
+A The Tech Report (Techreport.com) review of the 751h, and the similar Gateway LT3103U, was generally positive, praising the notebooks' battery life but criticizing the large number of third-party software products preinstalled and running by default on the computers.

+However, by the mid 2010s various tech reviewers have criticized them for aging very poorly and being inadequate for modern web browsing or even early 2000s gaming due to the single core Atom CPU and the integrated GMA 3150 graphics.
+When it comes to gaming performance the Acer Aspire One seems to perform par with a Pentium 3 1.4 GHz PC equipped with a Voodoo 3 3000 but with DX9 features.